-Prerequisite(s): AOT 114, 115; or Placement Exam Continues the development of speed and accuracy in computer keyboarding.
-Provides students with the skills essential in keying letters, memorandums, manuscripts, and tables.
-Students will become proficient in basic word processing functions and will be able to apply those functions in production timings that will require the exercise of decision-making ability.
+Prerequisite(s): AOT 114 or Placement Exam Continues the development of speed and accuracy in computer keyboarding.
+Provides students with the skills essential in keying advanced business documents such as correspondence, memos, reports and tables.
+Students will become proficient in basic work processing functions and will be able to apply those functions in production timings that will require the exercise of decision making ability.